Please see the dates, topics & venues in "Course schedule".

 - Learning diary

-- A structured reflection of a lecture meeting, divided in 4 blocks, each block graded separately
+- 1-page structured reflection of a lecture meeting

 - Please prepare & submit your diary online in "Learning diaries"